microsoft/nni/docs/Customize_Assessor.md

 # Customize Assessor

-NNI also support building an assessor by yourself to adjust your tuning demand.
+NNI supports to build an assessor by yourself for tuning demand.

-If you want to implement a customized Assessor, there are three things for you to do:
+If you want to implement a customized Assessor, there are three things to do:

-1) Inherit an assessor of a base Assessor class
+1. Inherit the base Assessor class
-2) Implement assess_trial function
+1. Implement assess_trial function
-3) Configure your customized Assessor in experiment YAML config file
+1. Configure your customized Assessor in experiment YAML config file

-**1. Inherit an assessor of a base Assessor class**
+**1. Inherit the base Assessor class**

 ```python
 from nni.assessor import Assessor